dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 Although Feta Report is a Greek podcast.
 If you like the subject matter and the flow of the article let us know and we will do some episodes in English.

+## Skills do not Matter

+This one has to do not with evaluating the skills of the candidate or their current and future professional trajectory rather more on if their personality norms, attributes, and hobbies are aligned with  the ones of the team on which they are about to join.
+In other words checking if the interviewee is a good "mate" not a potentially good employee.

+One of us got interviewed for a firm that was building products for dog owners.
+A big part of the interview was around his relationship with man's best friend.

 ## Sink or Swim